 01. Market Share

-Let’s start with the market share like which blogging platform has more share on internet or what percentage of websites are using WordPress.
-Though both the blogging platforms are popular, but according to various estimates around 38% to 45% websites are powered by WordPress, this is SUPER HUGE.
+Let’s start with the market share, means which blogging platform has more share on internet or what percentage of websites are using WordPress.
+Though both the blogging platforms are popular, but according to various estimates around 38% to 45% websites are powered by WordPress This is SUPER HUGE.

 WordPress is a free and open-source CMS(Custom Management System).
 When you buy a web hosting you install WordPress on it.
-Your web hosting account belongs to you means you get the full ownership, no one can remove your articles unless until you don’t violate copyright/DMCA policies.
+Your web hosting account and domain belongs to you, means you get the full ownership, no one can remove your articles unless until you don’t violate copyright/DMCA policies.

-If you are earning good money from your WordPress blog then paying few thousand rupees per year is not a big deal.
+If you are earning good money from your WordPress blog, then paying few thousand bugs per year is not a big deal.

 Since Blogger is Google’s platform its security must be better than WordPress.
 If your Gmail account is secure your Blogger account is also secure because you login with your Gmail ID to access your Blogger account.
 If you follow Google’s recommended security actions your Gmail Account and Blogger will remain secure.